Beaten By A Hair

 everything that he could wear and look like a female.

-Penny Hotling told police something about Laura's attire that they hadn't heard before.
+Penny Hoteling told police something about Laura's attire that they hadn't heard before.
+Laura never, ever wears slacks.

 She didn't want to accentuate her height by wearing slacks, so she never wore slacks, didn't own a pair of slacks.

 Fibers from all of the wigs in Clark's storage locker were compared to the wig fiber found on Laura's hairbrush.
+It was very easy to remove some of these wigs as being the contributor just from color.

 Very blonde or other colors were not a possibility since we were dealing with a brown tone as far as the dye goes for this wig fiber.

-Then doing microscopic exam narrowed it down to one particular wig that was identical in all respects to this particular fiber.
+Then doing microscopic exam narrowed it down to one particular wig. that was identical in all respects to this particular fiber.

-Haddon Clark's wig and the fiber from Laura's hairbrush from her bedroom were sent to the Trace Evidence Unit at the FBI Laboratory in Washington, D.C.
+Hadden Clark's wig and the fiber from Laura's hairbrush from her bedroom were sent to the Trace Evidence Unit at the FBI Laboratory in Washington, D.C.

 In their analysis, they used what is called a microspectrophotometer, an instrument that can discern between the 7,000 commercial dyes used in the United States.